-- 1. A formal review of the essay component of the Regents' Test may be requested by the student when: - (a) there is a lack of rater unanimity on the essay component and - (b) the student has passed English 1101 and English 1102.
+1. A formal review of the essay component of the Regents' Test may be requested by the student when: (a) there is a lack of rater unanimity on the essay component and (b) the student has passed English 1101 and English 1102.
+The request for

-The request for review must be initiated by the mid-term of the first semester of enrollment following the semester in which the essay was failed, but in no case later than one calendar year from the semester in which the failure occurred.

-- 2. A formal review may be initiated through the Regents' Test Coordinator in Powell Hall.
+- review must be initiated by the mid-term of the first semester of enrollment following the semester in which the essay was failed, but in no case later than one calendar year from the semester in which the failure occurred. - 2.
+A formal review may be initiated through the Regents' Test Coordinator in Powell Hall.
 To determine whether there is adequate basis for a formal review, the Head of the Department of English or a designated faculty member (who will be an experienced rater) shall grade the essay.
 Students may schedule a conference with the Head of the Department of English if they wish to discuss their paper. - 3.
 If, following this conference, there appear to exist reasonable questions concerning the accuracy of the scoring of the essay, two additional VSU faculty members who are experienced essay graders shall review the essay. - 4.
 If two of the three Valdosta State University graders rate the essay as passing, the essay is forwarded to the University System Central Office for formal review.
-If two of the three Valdosta State University graders rate the essay as failing, the review process is terminated without further recourse. - 5.
-If the essay is forwarded to the Central Office for review, the student must be enrolled in RGTE 0199 during the appeal process.
+If two of the three Valdosta State University graders rate the essay as failing, the review process is terminated without further recourse.